 First, we would like to extend our heartfelt thanks to all stakeholders for your invaluable support.

-In the first half of fiscal year 2014, net business profit before credit costs increased ¥7.6 billion year on year to ¥147.0 billion on a consolidated basis.
-Net income was up ¥14.5 billion year on year to ¥83.7 billion.
+In the first half of FY2015, net business profit before credit costs increased ¥9.7 billion year on year to ¥156.7 billion on a consolidated basis.
+Net income attributable to owners of the parent* was up ¥2.2 billion to ¥86.0 billion.

 This icon indicates that the transition to an external website.